axelande/pyAgriculture11783/README.md

 # pyAgriculture11783
-To read TASKDATA.xml, TLG.xml and TLG.bin files
+A package to read TASKDATA.xml, TLG.xml and TLG.bin files in Python.
+The project is under development and feedback is apritiated!